Christian Arroyo Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 1.89 team ERA ranks first across all MLB pitching staffs.
+- The Rays' 1.70 team ERA ranks first across all league pitching staffs.

-- Rays pitchers combine to surrender four home runs (0.4 per game), the first-fewest in baseball.
+- Rays pitchers combine to surrender four home runs (0.4 per game), the fewest in the league.

-- Beeks will make his first start of the season for the Rays.
+- McClanahan (2-0) gets the start for the Rays, his third of the season.

-- The 29-year-old southpaw has two appearances out of the bullpen this season.
+- His most recent time out came on Wednesday against the Washington Nationals, when the left-hander threw six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.